flyhigher139/mayblog/readme.md

     - RESTful API (under development)

-To Do:

-- allow register flag
-- roles
-- access limitation by roles
-- RESTful API

 ##How to run it ?

 ###Run from source code

-If you want to see more about the source code, checkout the [source code readme](blog/readme.md)
+If you want to see more about the source code, checkout the [source code readme](blog)

 ###Run by docker